Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior: Experiments

-The quantitative and qualitative results of different methods are shown in Tab.~\ref{tab:celeba_BFR} and Fig.~\ref{fig: BFR celeba results}, respectively.
-Our method is optimal in all indicators and has the best performance according to the quantitative results.
-Although the NIQE metric is slightly lower than the best, it does not affect the priority of our method.
-That is because this perceptual metric can only roughly reflect the local difference between tested images in deep space and the learned perceptual features and can not better show the effectiveness of the recovery model~\cite{blau20182018}.
-What's more, thanks to the fine-tuning training strategy, the visual qualitative comparison results show that our restoration images are more realistic and natural and have the best visual sensory effect, especially in the eyes and mouth areas.
-And our method can restore the complex degraded multi-pose face image more flexibly.
-In particular, the difference can be seen more clearly and intuitively by zooming in the local details.
-In addition, it is also seen that our method can improve the image quality of non-facial regions.
+The quantitative and qualitative results of different methods are shown in Tab.\ref{tab:celeba_BFR} and Fig.\ref{fig: BFR celeba results}, respectively.
+Our method is optimal in all indicators and performs best according to the quantitative results, and can restore the complex degraded multi-pose face image more flexibly.
+Furthermore, the IFQA metric\cite{jo2023ifqa} is mainly adopted to evaluate the quality of facial primary regions in face restoration.
+And the higher the IFQA value, the more reasonable the restored facial structure and the more realistic the details are.
+Tab.\ref{tab:celeba_BFR} shows that the IFQA value obtained by our method is the highest, closer to GT.
+The visual results in Fig.\ref{fig: BFR celeba results} show that our restoration images are more realistic and natural, especially in the facial regions(e.g., eyes, mouth).
+The restored face quality is almost consistent with human visual perception.
+In particular, the difference can be seen more clearly and intuitively by zooming in on the local details.

 \textit{\textbf{Face Super-resolution.}} We use the first 1500 images of CelebA Data and perform 4x downsampling of the input images to verify the super-resolution performance of different methods in the wild.
-Furthermore, we also make qualitative and quantitative comparisons with several state-of-the-art face super-resolution methods, including SuperFAN~\cite{bulat2018super}, pSp~\cite{richardson2021psp}, Panini~\cite{wang2022panini}, HiFaceGAN~\cite{yang2020hifacegan}, DFDNet~\cite{2017FID}, GFPGAN~\cite{wang2021GFPGAN}, and GPEN~\cite{yang2021gpen}.
+Furthermore, we also make qualitative and quantitative comparisons with several state-of-the-art face super-resolution methods, including SuperFAN\cite{bulat2018super}, pSp\cite{richardson2021psp}, Panini\cite{wang2022panini}, HiFaceGAN\cite{yang2020hifacegan}, DFDNet\cite{2017FID}, GFPGAN\cite{wang2021GFPGAN}, GPEN\cite{yang2021gpen}, DMDNet~\cite{li2022learning}, and GCFSR~\cite{he2022gcfsr}.
 Our method needs to upsample tested images to the original scale and then input them into the network for testing.